robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 setting.
-Similarly to resource files, the path to the imported variable file is considered relative to the directory where the importing file is, and if not found, it is searched from the directories in ``PYTHONPATH``.
+Similarly to resource files, the path to the imported variable file is considered relative to the directory where the importing file is, and if not found, it is searched from the directories in the `module search path`_.
 The path can also contain variables, and slashes are converted to backslashes on Windows.
 If an `argument file takes arguments`__, they are specified in the cells after the path and also they can contain variables.